vikaskumar04121998/js_mini_Project/README.md

 in tic tac toe two parson can play first will be "X" and onther one will be "O"

-in calculater, it is simple calculater for Add, Minas, Multiply and Divide of point values and whole values.
+in calculater, it is simple calculater for Plus, Minas, Multiply and Divide of point values and whole values.